tfha/syntetic_rock_joint_generation_for_ml/README.md

 - Use of **docker** for containerization, reproducability and running training in the cloud.
 - Use of **dvc** for data versioning.
 - Use of **captum** for model interpretability, highlighting the importance of each pixel in the image for the model's prediction.
+- Use of **pre-commit** for code formatting and linting before each commit.

 ## Metrics for evaluation